martinthomson/i-d-template/doc/ADOPTING.md

 Firstly, **do not create a fork**.
 There are better options.

+## Best Option - Transfer the Repository

-If you are an owner of both the source and target organization, you can move the repository.
+If you are an owner of the source repository and part of the target organization, you can transfer the repository.
 That brings all the pull requests and issues with it.
-That's nice if you can do that, but it's not often the case that people are comfortable with giving away temporary ownership privileges.
+That's nice if you can do that.

-## Recommended Procedure
+To do this, make the current author/editor part of the working group organization.
+Then they can go to the settings tab for the repository and transfer.
+This can be found at the very bottom of the page, in the "Danger Zone".

+**Note:** I don't know what the precise set of privileges need to be given to allow this to happen.
+More testing is needed.

+## Alternative - Copying History

+In case you can't transfer, you can copy the history of the old repository into a new repository.
+For this, you don't need any special roles, just the ability to push to the new repository.

 Make a new repository.
-Make sure that it is empty when you make it (don't create a README when github asks).
+Make sure that it is empty when you make it (don't create a README when GitHub asks).
 Then make a new repository locally:

 ```sh
 $ git init new-repo